MANTENO – The Wilmington girls volleyball team last week was able to wrap up its first regional championship since 2015.

 “We’re just really good at pushing off of our points,” Southall said.
 “After we get a really good point, we’re really good at building, building and building, and if we lose a point we don’t get down.”

-As the Wildcats now set their sights on winning the program’s first-ever sectional championship when they return to Manteno to face Chicago Christian at 6 p.m.
+As the Wildcats now set their sights on winning the program’s first sectional championship when they return to Manteno to face Chicago Christian at 6 p.m.
 Thursday, they’ll look to continue using their balanced approach to accomplish just that.

-“We’re very diverse in the front row, and the back row has been stepping up too,” Van Duyne said.
+“We’re very diverse in the front row, and the back row has been stepping up, too,” Van Duyne said.
 “Some teams might only have one really, really good hitter, our whole front line can put the ball down.